RanolP/measurrred/README.md

 ## Motivation

-As of Windows 11, Microsoft decided to eliminate the old DeskBand API, so the programs like [BatteryBar](https://batterybarpro.com/) (they decided to use floating window), and [NetSpeedMonitor](https://netspeedmonitor.net/) (I think they aren't maintaining a version for Windows 11) have faced their end of life in DeskBand.
+As of Windows 11, Microsoft decided to eliminate the old DeskBand API, so the programs like [BatteryBar](https://batterybarpro.com/) (they decided to use floating window), and [NetSpeedMonitor](https://netspeedmonitor.net/) (I think they aren't maintaining because the latest version was published in 2019) have faced their end of life in DeskBand.
 By the way, there are some programs that didn't rely on the DeskBand API, like [TrafficMonitor](https://github.com/zhongyang219/TrafficMonitor/blob/master/README_en-us.md).
 But I need something extensible and customizable easily enough like [RainMeter](https://www.rainmeter.net/).
 So I made this, measurrred, a tiny taskbar integrated system monitor.
 Keep watch this evolving.
 Thanks!

 ### Features I Want to Implement